Merging Memory and Space: A State Space Neural Operator: Results

-This performance gap is particularly notable given the difference in scaling characteristics.
-FNO2D leverages a full 2D Fourier transform to model frequency interactions jointly across both spatial dimensions.
-This leads to a cost that scales as $\mathcal{O}(N^D)$, where $D$ is the number of dimensions and $N$ is the resolution per dimension—an approach that quickly becomes infeasible for higher-dimensional problems.
-In contrast, our ST-SSM applies separate 1D operators along each axis in a factorized manner, achieving a more favorable $\mathcal{O}(N \cdot D)$ complexity while retaining or improving accuracy.

-These improvements demonstrate the advantage of temporal memory even in time-invariant contexts, highlighting the role of state-space modeling for better capturing fluid dynamics in low-viscosity regimes.
-Among several popular variants of such factorized connections we tested, we found our configuration delivered the best performance.
-For completeness, we report alternative connection strategies in the Appendix \ref{app:factorized}.
+This performance gap is notable given the differences in scaling.
+FNO2D leverages a full 2D Fourier transform to model frequency interactions jointly across both spatial dimensions, with cost scaling as $\mathcal{O}(N^D)$, where $D$ is the number of dimensions and $N$ is the resolution per dimension.
+In contrast, SS-NO applies separate 1D operators along each axis in a factorized manner, achieving more favorable $\mathcal{O}(N \cdot D)$ complexity while retaining or improving accuracy.
+These results demonstrate the advantage of temporal-state modeling even in time-invariant contexts, highlighting the role of state-space modeling for capturing fluid dynamics in low-viscosity regimes.
+Among several factorized connection variants we tested, our configuration delivered the best performance (see Appendix \ref{app:factorized}).